TailWind76/React-Component-PieChart/README.md

-# Calendar Component Usage Documentation
+# Autocomplete Component Usage Documentation

-The Calendar component provides a customizable and visually appealing calendar that allows users to select specific dates.
-It also indicates the current date on the calendar for easy reference.
+The Autocomplete component provides a powerful and customizable autocomplete feature that suggests options based on user input.
+It allows users to easily select from the suggested options, enhancing the user experience.

 ## Installation

-To use the Calendar component in your project, make sure you have React installed, and then run the following command:
+To use the Autocomplete component in your project, make sure you have React installed, and then run the following command:

 ```bash
 npm install --save react